The DeanBeat: The most-anticipated games of 2021

 Deathloop

-The player in this world is stuck in an endless loop like in Groundhog Day.
+The player in this world is stuck in an endless loop, like in Groundhog Day.
 It’s a video game where you have to escape from a game world either through stealth or combat, all the while evading a human player who is out to assassinate you.
 While the rest of the community resets every day, you retain your memories and can learn how to escape better the next time around.
 Your task is to assassinate eight targets before the human assassin takes you out.

 Developer/publisher: Arkane Studios/Bethesda Softworks (PS5, PC)